AlexeyPanchenko/stater/README.md

     super.onSaveInstanceState(outState);
 }
 ```
 All supported types see in `StateType` enum.
-It can works also with object presentation primitives:
+It can works also with object presentation of primitives:
 `Byte, Short, Character, Boolean, Integer, Long, Double, Float` and its arrays.